RwHendrickson/Portfolio/pages/about.md

 These experiences led me to the University of Minnesota's <a href="https://cla.umn.edu/mgis/about/program-thats-map">Masters of Geographic Information Science (MGIS)</a> program, which I graduated from in the Spring of 2023.

 Throughout and immediately after my degree, I focused on applying new skills to study air quality and cumulative impacts to assist EJ movements in Minneapolis including the [Roof Depot Struggle](https://www.epnifarm.org/about), the [Shut Smith Coalition](https://sahanjournal.com/climate-environment/mpca-epa-smith-foundry-minneapolis-scrambled-response/), and "[SpikeAlerts](https://spikealerts.github.io/Website/)" - a loose collective working toward a free and open-sourced alert system for community air monitoring projects.

+I've had a number of temporary positions since graduating including: instructor positions with Macalester College and Global Learning Alliance; open-source development with the City of Minneapolis and the [SankofaPOWER](https://www.sankofapower.org/) initiative; and computational research with Professor [Xavier Haro-Carrión](https://www.macalester.edu/geography/facultystaff/xavier-haro-carrion/).
+Throughout this time I've also worked as a freelance landscape gardener to make ends meet.

 ---